quentintaranpino/nostrcheck-server/readme.md

 }
 ```

 This endpoint use the [NIP98](https://github.com/nostr-protocol/nips/blob/master/98.md) HTTP Auth for register new user authorization.
+The NIp98 pubkey must have the "allowed" field with "1" on registered dabase.

 ### verify [POST]